PetroIvaniuk/llms-tools/README.md

 - [RERENDER A VIDEO](https://anonymous-31415926.github.io/), [Demo: HF](https://huggingface.co/spaces/Anonymous-sub/Rerender) - a novel zero-shot text-guided video-to-video translation framework to adapt image models to videos
 - Roop, [Code](https://github.com/s0md3v/roop) - take a video and replace the face in it with a face of your choice.
 You only need one image of the desired face.
 No dataset, no training
 - [Text2Performer](https://yumingj.github.io/projects/Text2Performer.html) - Text-Driven Human Video Generation, where a video sequence is synthesized from texts describing the appearance and motions of a target performer
-- [DragGAN](https://vcai.mpi-inf.mpg.de/projects/DragGAN/) - way of controlling GANs, that is, to "drag" any points of the image to precisely reach target points in a user-interactive manner.
+- [DragGAN](https://vcai.mpi-inf.mpg.de/projects/DragGAN/), [Code](https://github.com/XingangPan/DragGAN), [Demo: HF](https://huggingface.co/spaces/DragGan/DragGan) - way of controlling GANs, that is, to "drag" any points of the image to precisely reach target points in a user-interactive manner.
 Through DragGAN, anyone can deform an image with precise control over where pixels go, thus manipulating the pose, shape, expression, and layout of diverse categories such as animals, cars, humans, landscapes, etc
 - [In-N-Out: Face Video Inversion and Editing with Volumetric Decomposition](https://in-n-out-3d.github.io/) - our core idea is to represent the face in a video using two neural radiance fields, one for in-distribution and the other for out-of-distribution data, and compose them together for reconstruction
 - [High-Resolution Video Synthesis with Latent Diffusion Models](https://research.nvidia.com/labs/toronto-ai/VideoLDM/) - Latent Diffusion Models (LDMs) enable high-quality image synthesis while avoiding excessive compute demands by training a diffusion model in a compressed lower-dimensional latent space, by NVIDIA

 ## 3D
+ - [BITE](https://bite.is.tue.mpg.de/) - enables 3D shape and pose estimation of dogs from a single input image.
+The model handles a wide range of shapes and breeds, as well as challenging postures far from the available training poses, like sitting or lying on the ground
  - [CSM](https://3d.csm.ai/) - generate textured 3D assets from videos using the iOS or web app
  - [MotionGPT: Human Motion as Foreign Language](https://motion-gpt.github.io/) - a unified, versatile, and user-friendly motion-language model to handle multiple motion-relevant tasks
  - [PanoHead: Geometry-Aware 3D Full-Head Synthesis in 360°](https://sizhean.github.io/panohead) - the first 3D-aware generative model that enables high-quality view-consistent image synthesis of full heads in 360° with diverse appearance and detailed geometry using only in-the-wild unstructured images for training